jilavsky/SAXS_IgorCodeDocs/docs/source/Indra/index.rst

 .. index:: !
 Indra manual

-Manual |release| for Indra (USAXS data reduction) version 1.94 for Igor 7.05 and higher
+Manual |release| for Indra (USAXS data reduction) version 1.95 for Igor 8.0  and higher (will work still on Igor 7.05)

 .. toctree::
    :maxdepth: 4